-Imagine what life might look like if we all had a good, solid dose of sex education.
-Imagine shame and guilt – the two constant companions of countless sex drives – replaced with curiosity and wonder.
+Imagine what life might look like if we all had a good, solid dose of comprehensive sex education.
+Imagine shame and guilt – the two constant companions of countless sex drives – replaced with open-minded curiosity and wonder.

 Imagine if great sex was celebrated as part of the journey of growing up over a lifetime.
-Maybe porn would even get boring, and clandestine affairs would seem not worth the price.
+Maybe porn would even get boring and clandestine affairs would seem not worth the price.
 A little sex education could go a long way to revolutionizing how we live and love.

-Here are a couple of simple practices that are useful in all aspects of life, but when applied to sex education they could help bring more understanding and intention to this most mysterious aspect of our humanity.
+Here are a couple of simple practices that are useful in all aspects of life, but when applied to sex education, they could help bring more understanding and intention to this most mysterious aspect of our humanity.

 Being open to learning about the countless ways there are to express and experience your sexuality is a creative act, perhaps one of the most procreative aspects of living in a human body.
 This does not mean that you give up your values or relinquish all your boundaries to have better sex, but it does mean that the view gets more expansive.

+Curiosity can also be curative and plays into our natural capacity to expand our sense of self, explore, and go beyond our own limits.
 The opposite of curiosity is judgment which explains why so much sexual behavior that we don’t understand is not really questioned as much as it is judged.
 It also explains how so many people get to a place where they deeply believe that there is only one way to have sex – the way they know, which is a guaranteed path to sexual disappointment and boredom.

-Creativity happens in us when we can make something new out of what is front of us.
+Creativity happens in us when we can make something new out of what is already in front of us.
 When it comes to our sexuality, creativity can be as simple as offering our undivided attention and becoming present to our sensations and interactions.

-Creative practices that employ wonder and expansive thinking can transform not only your sex life, but revitalize how you eat, dress, and spend time with the people you care about.
+In fact, creative practices that employ wonder and expansive thinking can transform not only your sex life, but revitalize how you eat, dress, and spend time with the people you care about.
 Too often we sequester our sexual life as something unique and distinct from the rest of who we are.
 But truly it is more of a reflection and serves as a mirror into the way we live.

 There are so many incredible resources for real sex education in video, books, virtual, and live therapy and counseling that there is no excuse not to seek out real help.
 Some of the most memorable and important moments of my life happened in a therapist’s office, in part because when I got there, I was truly curious and interested in learning how to think differently so my mind was totally open.